EL-BID/idbsocialdata-methodology/README.md

 The IDB is not responsible, under any circumstance, for damage or compensation, moral or patrimonial; direct or indirect; accessory or special; or by way of consequence, foreseen or unforeseen, that could arise:

 I. Under any concept of intellectual property, negligence, or detriment of another part of theory, I ii.
 Following the use of the Digital Tool, including, but not limited to, defects in the Digital Tool or the loss or inaccuracy of data of any kind.
-The foregoing includes expenses or damages associated with communication failures and / or malfunctions of computers, linked to the use of the Digital Tool.
+The foregoing includes expenses or damages associated with communication failures and/or malfunctions of computers, linked to the use of the Digital Tool.